nus-cs2103/website-base/admin/tp-grading.md

 **Based on:** peer evaluations, tutor observations

-**Grading criteria:** Do these to earn full marks.
+**Grading criteria:** Do the following to get a good grade for this aspect:
-* Do close to an equal share of the team tasks (you can earn bonus marks by doing more than an equal share).
+* Do close to an equal share of the team tasks.
 * Have your code merged in at least {{ "five" if tic4002 else "four" }} of weeks {{ "6, " if tic4002 }}7, 8, 9, 10, 11, 12

 </div>